simonpf/inverse_theory_exercise_b/README.md

 1. Comparison to BMCI

-    Plot the MAPE of your machine learning retrieval and compar to the results obtained using BMCI.
+    Plot the MAPE of your machine learning retrieval and compare to the results obtained using BMCI.